davidji99/terraform-provider-herokux/website/docs/index.html.markdown

 The HerokuX provider interacts with APIs outside of the Heroku Platform APIs to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).
-Most of this provider's resource, if not all, are derived from Heroku CLI and plugin commands and usually require Heroku provider resources as a prerequisite.
+Almost all of the provider's resources require Heroku provider resources as a prerequisite.

 **This provider has no relationship with Heroku.**